GluuFederation/docs-ce-prod/docs/source/integration/oxd-oauth2/index.md

 There are native libraries that wrap the oxd APIs for Php, Java, Python, Node, Ruby, C#, .Net and more.

 [Read the oxd libraries docs](https://gluu.org/docs/oxd/libraries/api-client-libraries/).

-## License
-oxd is commercially licensed software.
-You can obtain your license and a $50 credit to get started by signing up on the [oxd website](http://oxd.gluu.org).